BeatrizOrozcoCS/LACounty-Coroner/README.md

 # Step 3: Get all the Case deatils
-This is a very structed websites and every case has the same number of objects to read.
-Using selenium we can go through all the cases and extract case information:
+This is a very structed websites that uses an api.
+Every case has the same number of objects to read.
+Using selenium we can go through all the cases and extract case information using the api seen from inspecting the webpage.
+Data:
   * CaseNumber
   * CaseStatus
   * BodyStatus
   * Gender
   * Ethnicity
   * PlaceofDeath
   * Manner
   * Investigator
   * DeputyMedicalExaminer
   * CauseA
   * CauseB
   * CauseC
   * CauseD
   * OtherSignificantConditions

 The overall goal is to grab all this informaiton and export it to an excel sheet.